Interview with Amanda Reyes, Author and Film Historian

 I grew up in the '90s, so I spent most of my life with the Internet.
 It drives me bananas when I can't find something online because I just assume that everything is there.

 [Laughs] And there are so many movies like that!
-There's an interesting movie called "The Smugglers" (1968) that premiered right around the first moon landing.
-It stars Shirley Booth, woman who played Hazel on the TV series "Hazel."
+There's an interesting movie called "The Smugglers" (Lloyd, 1968) that premiered right around the first moon landing.
+It stars Shirley Booth, the woman who played Hazel on the TV series "Hazel."
 Carol Ridley is also in it.
 It was preempted because of the landing on the moon, so only half of it aired.
 It was the only TV movie that Shirley Booth ever made, and they never re-aired it.
 For years, everybody just thought this was a lost film.
 Luckily for me, PBS aired it in a rerun in the '90s and somebody taped the full film.
 I hold out hope that a lot of these movies will resurface at some point.

 I think they will.
 It makes me too sad to think they're lost and gone forever.